croomes/gonzo/README.md

 Gonzo's goal is to increase confidence in Puppet changes by making it easier to verify that all changes are intentional and understood.

+## Note

+14/04/2014 - I've pulled the CSS file from the repo as it isn't open source.
+No plans/ETA for a replacement just yet.
+Sorry.

 ## Screencast

 [![Screencast](https://github.com/croomes/gonzo/raw/master/screenshots/screencast.jpg)](http://vimeo.com/91069749)